CarolinaPB/DegreeProject/summarizing/analysis.md

 * **genotype matrix** - contains the genotype information (genotypes at 42,052 markers for all segregants.
 BY (i.e. reference) alleles are denoted by ‘−1’.
 RM alleles are denoted by ‘1’.)
 * **eqtl_results** - Genes with a local eQTL and significant Allele-specific expression (ASE), and discordant direction of effect.
 (1) Positive values indicate higher expression in RM compared to BY.
 (2) Shown is the less sig- nificant p-value from the two ASE datasets.
 (3) The table shows only genes where both ASE datasets agreed in the direction of effect.
 Shown is the average effect.

-# for the actual analysis jump to "Do analysis with new parameters"
+# for the actual analysis jump to "Inferring causality with new parameters"

 Original parameters used